ajm24027/playtimer/psuedocode.md

 - Possibly a version of the timer for when it's paused.
 Update Progress Bar to switch off the `isIntermediate` prop to the Progress Bar Component.

 Once that is completed and implemented, I need to style and nail down the Timer Creation Modal, and the general styling of the site, maybe it's time to start some branding for Playtimer.

+### Note for a feedback.

+Timer - Active - maybe we can use a pulse effect on the timers border color [like so](https://www.florin-pop.com/blog/2019/03/css-pulse-effect/).
+Maybe [filter](https://developer.mozilla.org/en-US/docs/Web/CSS/filter-function/drop-shadow) can be an alternative to the dropshadow CSS if for some reason it doesn't work.

+Timer - Expired/Paused - and if the timer is paused or expired, we can make the border color a darker hue of it's own color, and then also use [filter to turn down the brightness of the background image](https://stackoverflow.com/questions/11535392/how-to-decrease-image-brightness-in-css).